 Jennifer brings an interdisciplinary perspective to policy analysis.
 Prior to joining the Potomac Institute, Jennifer worked in the Department of Treasury's Office of Financial Assets Control, where she investigated members of the MS-13 gang as part of an executive order to combat transnational criminal entities.
-Jennifer’s most recent post was at the Bureau of Intelligence of Research (INR) at the State Department.
+Additionally, Jennifer held a short-term post at the Bureau of Intelligence of Research (INR) at the State Department.
 In this position, Jennifer coordinated the review of strategic signals intelligence requirements with INR analysts.

 Prior to joining the Potomac Institute, Dr. Mueller obtained his doctorate in biochemistry from the University of Maryland’s Chemistry and Biochemistry Department in 2014.
 His dissertation involved the characterization of two putative DNA metabolizing enzymes in the bacterium Deinococcus radiodurans and required a combination of molecular biology, cell biology, microscopy, and biochemical analyses.
 Before obtaining his doctorate he obtained a B.A. in Chemistry from Elon University and then worked at the National Cancer Institute at the National Institutes of Health studying the effects of selenium on cancer using both live mouse models and tissue cultures.